CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Attributes.md

 RFX has the following effects:

-- RFX is factored into all RFX governed skills (Acrobatics, Perception, Sleight of Hand, ect...).
+- RFX is factored into all RFX governed skills (Acrobatics, Perception, Sleight of Hand, Stealth, ect...).
 - As combat is conducted in a round by round format, the player with the highest reflex gets **priority** in that round.
 - RFX increases walking/running movement speed in combat.